JuDFTteam/masci-tools/README.rst

-This is a collection of matplotlib, pyplot, gnuplot methods I use for ploting common results from material science simulations.
+This is a collection of matplotlib, pyplot, gnuplot methods used for ploting common results from material science simulations.